PREPARING FOR AUDITIONS

 Audition preparation is something that I really enjoy.
 Whether the audition is for a specific role/part or for entry into music conservatoire/drama school, I love to help students prepare for important milestones in their career.

-Preparation will include researching the event, choosing, planning , learning and physicalising repertoire.
+Preparation will include researching the event, choosing, planning, learning and physicalising the repertoire.
 This process can sometimes be quite complicated and can take months of preparation.

-For example, in many drama schools, they now only require a certain number of bars of the chosen songs and this number is different for every drama school.
-The student will often need help to choose the best part of her songs to demonstrate her strengths and she will need to learn 3 or 4 slightly different versions.
+For example, in many drama schools, they now only require a certain number of bars of the chosen songs and this requirement is different for every drama school.
+The student will often need help to choose the best part of her songs to demonstrate her vocal and dramatic strengths.

-How the student arrives at the venue, how she warms up, what she wears, how she enters the room, how she stands, how she gesticulates and how she introduces herself are all important aspects of necessary preparation.
-When one is dealing with an important audition, where certain factors are unfamiliar, it is really important to plan what one is able to control.
+Other things to bear in mind include : when and how the student arrives at the venue, how she warms up, what she wears, how she enters the room, how she stands, how she gesticulates and how she introduces herself.
+These are all essential aspects of preparation.
+When the student is preparing for an important audition, where certain factors are unfamiliar, it is really important to plan what one is able to control.

 My home studio: Heathfield East Sussex.

 London: studio by arrangement

 Online: these lessons have recently proven to be extremely successful